-The University Relations Leadership Development (URLD) Program is a 10-month program designed to build the next generation of communications, marketing and outreach leaders at UW-Madison.
-Launched in 2017 by the Office of University Relations, its goals are to strengthen cross-campus collaboration and connections while expanding institutional and professional knowledge for participants.
+The University Relations Leadership Development (URLD) Program is designed to build the next generation of communications, marketing and outreach leaders at UW-Madison.
+Launched in 2017 by the Office of University Relations, the goals of the 10-month program are to strengthen cross-campus collaboration and connections while expanding institutional and professional knowledge for participants.
 The program is open to all marketing and communications staff who are currently in a leadership role, as well as those who are aspiring to one.

 About the Program

-- Six individuals will be selected to receive enhanced training and professional development opportunities from late February/early March through December 2019.
+- Eight to 12 individuals will be selected to receive enhanced training and professional development opportunities from September through June.

-- The program features two or three monthly meetings (typically 1 – 1.5 hours each), including sessions with University Relations units and visits to campus partners to learn about their communication/marketing operations.
+- The program features two or three monthly meetings (each lasts an hour to an hour and a half each), including sessions with University Relations units and visits to campus partners to learn about their communications and marketing operations.

-- Participation includes a 100-percent paid trip to the Big Ten Plus News and Marketing conference June 18-20 in Maryland, as well as other off-campus professional development opportunities.
+- Participation includes a 100-percent paid trip to the Big Ten Plus News and Marketing conference or a yet-to-be determined marketing and communications conference.

-- Participants will assist University Relations units in the development and implementation of several key marketing and communications projects.
+- Participants will assist University Relations units to identify solutions for various marketing and communications initiatives.

 Goals for Participants

 - Strengthen relationships with University Relations units and campus partners.